Logo

 Is anxiety or OCD linked to overthinking?

-Any or all of these diseases may be linked to overthinking, or none at all.
-Repetitive intrusive thoughts are often associated with certain obsessions in the setting of OCD.
-It’s crucial to see a healthcare professional who can do a thorough assessment of your mental health in order to determine the underlying cause.
+Overthinking may be associated with any, all, or none of these diseases.
+In the setting of OCD, repetitive intrusive thoughts are often associated with certain obsessions.
+It’s crucial to see a healthcare professional who can do a thorough assessment of your mental health to determine the underlying cause.

 Which five signs are the hallmarks of OCD?